 Regional Disaster Sanitation Task Force

-The Regional Disaster Sanitation Task Force is addressing the potential public health crisis that could arise after a pipe-breaking event, such as a Cascadia Subduction Zone earthquake.
-The multi-disciplinary and multi-jurisdictional task force is comprised of representatives from public health, public works, waste removal, environmental sustainability, and emergency management.
+The RDPO’s multi-disciplinary and multi-jurisdictional Regional Disaster Sanitation Task Force is addressing this issue.
+The task force is comprised of representatives from public health, public works, waste removal, environmental sustainability, and emergency management.

 Emergency Toilet Project

 Several recent disasters in the United States have caused damage to portions of water and wastewater systems, leaving major metropolitan areas without access to clean water and flushable toilets for prolonged periods.
 Emergency managers, among others, have recognized a need to improve post-disaster sanitation management and educate communities on how best to manage human waste.

 In 2016, Sue Mohnkern of Washington County Public Health (in Oregon) led the Regional Disaster Sanitation Task Force in developing guidelines for disaster sanitation following a catastrophic, pipe-breaking event.